Trinity Grammar School, Kew: 21st century

 In November 2017, Old Trinity Grammarians' Association president David Baumgartner wrote to the school's leadership, accusing it of being too preoccupied with academic results, fundraising and building projects under Michael Davies' leadership.
 Baumgartner said the school needed to return to its focus on the "holistic development" and wellbeing of students.
 He said that there was a "resurgent undercurrent of frustration and anger" among the school community.
 It was revealed in 2018 that 152 staff had left the school since Davies became headmaster.

 Following the dismissal of deputy headmaster Rohan Brown in March 2018, many members of the school community – including current and past students, parents and teachers – expressed extreme discontentment with the direction Michael Davies and the School Council were taking the school and demanded changes be made to the way the school operates, including the dismissal of Davies and the council.
 There were several large-scale protests from students regarding the dismissal of Rohan Brown.
 Brown was reinstated on 11 April before the commencement of Term 2 after the school's independent review showed that he was unjustly removed from his role despite breaching the school's code of conduct.

 Michael Davies announced his resignation on 15 May 2018, effective from the end of Term 2.
-The School Council announced that Phil De Young, former principal of Carey Baptist Grammar School, would be appointed interim headmaster whilst a search for a new headmaster took place.
+The School Council announced that Phil De Young, former principal of Carey Baptist Grammar School, would be appointed interim headmaster while a search for a new headmaster took place.
 Almost the entirety of the School Council was replaced following the events of Terms 1 and 2.
 De Young and the new School Council led a process of community consultation and reconciliation to restore the school to a state of harmony.
 De Young said in a speech early on: "Clearly, it's been a tough six months for the school, but that's all behind us.
 Let's move forward; let's do so with confidence, with passion, and let's do so in a positive way."
 In March 2019, Trinity announced that Adrian Farrer, principal of Cathedral College Wangaratta, would commence in 2020 as the school's 12th headmaster.

 Headmasters

-Trinity Grammar School has had 12 principles or formerly headmasters since the school was established in 1902.
+Trinity Grammar School has had 12 principals or formerly headmasters since the school was established in 1902.